If the idea of eating plenty of fats sounds like your kind of meal plan, the ketogenic diet — often shortened to keto — may be worth checking out.

 The basics of the keto diet

-Low-carb diets such as the Atkins diet have been popular for a while, and a keto diet is the most restrictive type of low-carb diet.
+Low-carb diets have been popular for a while, and keto is the most restrictive type of low-carb diet.

-The ketogenic diet calls for reducing the number of calories you get from carbohydrates (foods including breads, sugar and fruits) and greatly increasing the calories you get from fats.
-Fats account for about 80% of calories, protein around 20% and carbohydrates about 10%.
-For most people, that's a big adjustment, since the average American gets close to half of his or her calories from carbs, according to the Centers for Disease Control and Prevention.
+The ketogenic diet calls for reducing the number of calories you get from carbohydrates (bread, sugar and fruits) and greatly increasing the calories you get from fats.
+According to the Harvard School of Public Health, popular ketogenic resources suggest an average of 70-80% fat from total daily calories, 5-10% carbohydrate and 10-20% protein.
+For a 2000-calorie diet, this translates to about 165 grams fat, 40 grams carbohydrate and 75 grams protein..
+For most people, that’s a big adjustment, since the average American gets close to half of his or her calories from carbs, according to the Centers for Disease Control and Prevention.

 The idea behind the diet is that when your body doesn't get enough carbohydrates to use for energy, it quickly turns to stored fat and protein to supplement what you're eating.
 This process, called ketosis, gives the diet its name.